CORA HILTON

 - Queer

-Outside of sessions, I run a Substack and a blog, in which I write about the intersection between pop culture and therapy, and what we can learn from where the two meet.
-I also still consume a lot of bread (keeping up that Gallic dream), and play weekly football (not well) with my beloved team, who kindly tolerate my very idiosyncratic on-pitch style.
+Outside of sessions, I run a Substack account, in which I write about ‘counsel-culture’: pop culture seen through a therapist’s eyes (spoiler: I’m the therapist).
+I also play weekly football (not well) with my beloved team, who kindly tolerate my very idiosyncratic on-pitch style.

 www.corahiltontherapy.com